iSYS-Software/SelenideReporter/README.md

 - self-contained reports (so you can easily publish them on a CI server).

 ## Installation
-Include SelenideReporter into your project like so:
+Include SelenideReporter into your project like so (assuming 1.0.4 to be the version you want - see [Releases](../../releases) for the most current version):

     repositories {
         ...